Watershed Partnerships Program

 Watershed Partnerships are critical to protecting watersheds and their unique biodiversity across large landscapes and different ownership boundaries.
 The benefits of collaborative management practiced under Watershed Partnerships are many:

 - management actions address large landscapes and threats affecting multiple habitats and species;

 - they leverage limited dollars for maximum benefits and allow the pooling of resources as well as expertise to reduce redundancy efforts;

 - actions conserve other ecosystem services such as water, recreation, culture, education, and jobs.

-For more information on the Watershed Partnerships Program, please contact Katie Ersbak with the Division of Forestry an Wildlife at (808) 586-4189 or via email.
+For more information on the Watershed Partnerships Program, please contact the Division of Forestry and Wildlife.

 In a 1999 University of Hawai‘i study on valuating such ecosystems services provided by Hawai‘i’s watersheds, the Ko‘olau Mountains on O‘ahu were valued at $7.4-14 billion dollars.

 To address statewide issues, the Hawai‘i Association of Watershed Partnerships (HAWP) was established in 2003 to build public and private support for watershed protection.
 HAWP is comprised of the Watershed Partnerships and works to develop the capacity of these partnerships to manage and protect our native forested watersheds.